 Xiaomi Mi 11 lands in Europe to take on the Galaxy S21 lineup

-Shortly after the launch of the Qualcomm Snapdragon 888 last year, Xiaomi launched the Mi 11 in China.
-The company’s latest flagship device was the first to feature Qualcomm’s new SoC, coupled with an impressive QHD+ 120Hz display, a 108MP triple camera setup, and much more.
-The company has now finally launched the device in the European market, and here’s everything you need to know about it:
+Shortly after Qualcomm launched its flagship Snapdragon 888 SoC last year, Xiaomi launched the Mi 11 in China.
+The flagship device was the first to feature Qualcomm’s new top-tier SoC, coupled with an impressive QHD+ 120Hz display, a triple camera setup headlined by a 108MP sensor, and much more.
+Over a month after the initial reveal, Xiaomi has now finally launched the Mi 11 in the European market.

 Xiaomi Mi 11: Specifications